 I got my assignment.
 I traveled to where I had to come to appear to my superiors.
 It was a very hard way to come there because all the railroads and everything were bombed and didn't work.
-Most of the time we had to travel, or take, join some farmers who with wagons and horses used to go there.
+Most of the horses used to go there.
 But when I came to the war was over.